About the Culinary Historians of New York

 CHNY is unique in recognizing lifetime achievement in culinary history through our Amelia Award.
 We publish an annual journal, NYFoodStory, and award the CHNY Scholar’s Grant, an annual stipend to support scholarship in the field of culinary history.
 We can share our knowledge and try to answer your questions through our Experts Bureau, and add to your recipe file with our Featured recipes, dishes prepared for our program receptions.

-Members of CHNY include chefs, cooking teachers, historians, anthropologists, food writers, food editors, food stylists, researchers, librarians, caterers, collectors, nutritionists, as well as members of the general public.
+We are a non-profit, all volunteer organization with about 200 members, including chefs, cooking teachers, historians, anthropologists, food writers, editors, and stylists, as well as researchers, librarians, caterers, collectors, nutritionists, and members of the general public.
 Intellectual curiosity is the common denominator, but many members simply enjoy learning about, cooking and eating good food.
 Please join us!